Will-Murphy/dp-address-project/README.md

                address into compoenents) .If they are found to be wrongly marked invalid, update original input csv.
                (https://github.com/openvenues/libpostal)
+- **Tweak and Further Eplore Smarty Address Parameters**
+   - More specifically, tweak lookup parameters to make criteria for address validation less stringent, and return less false invalids.
+Or, dive deeper in the analysis returned on input addresses for which no match was found.
 - **Try Another Service: (hopefully as simple as creating another address class)**
    - Map Based Service: Smarty Validates addresses based on the USPS database of deliverable addresses, whereas google uses mapping data to place an address string as accurately as it can on a map.
-              Once google (or other services) do this it can give you directions there accurately, but it doesn't really care if the address itself is valid, as long as it maps correctly location-wise.Still, it seems to find addresses better through this method, and potentially could turn out to be a better fit for DP's use cases, even though it is not strictly validating.
+              Google (or other map focused services) do this to give you directions there accurately, but it doesn't really care if the address itself is valid, as long as it maps correctly location-wise.
+Though not strictly validation, this type of lookup potentially could turn out to be a better fit for DP's use cases.
    - Another Validation service: There are multiple other enterprise level validation services using the USPS database, but I could find no indication that they are any better than smarty, and most they don't include trials or pricing so it was hard to compare - but still might be worth looking into.

+### Future Changes in Outputted CSV Formatting or Specific Formatting of Standardized Addresses:

+- Future changes in how the program rights out True, False, and NULL values into the output csv can be changed with the constants at the top of the **src/utililities/batch_io.py** file.
+Ideally these would be made program inputs to **main_batch.py**
+- Future changes to standardized address output format should be done by changing the get_standardized_string() method in the Address class in **src/models/address.py** .

-### Turn Into Available Microservive Flask API:
+### Turn Into Available Microservive with Python Flask:

 - Make a flask API that depending on request type and params will call this program so that it correctly returns the service the user is looking for, and allow for composition of script calls as mentioned in